Greenville station

 Greenville station is an Amtrak train station in Greenville, South Carolina, United States.
 It is located at 1120 West Washington Street, at the south end of the Norfolk Southern Railway freight yard and 1 mi northwest of downtown Greenville.
+This station has no security and no employees present.

 History

 Opened in 1988, the modern red-brick Greenville station was built by Norfolk Southern Railway.
 It replaced the larger Southern Railway station, which had existed at the same location from 1905-1988.